quietfanatic/verdant-fang/README.md

 If you downloaded the source code version, you can modify and compile the source yourself.
 You'll need Perl to run the build system, as well as development versions of the required SDL libraries for your platform.
-Currently the code only compiles with GCC; clang and MSVC are not supported.
+Currently the code only compiles with GCC-12; clang and MSVC are not supported.
 To build the debug version, use
 ```
 perl make.pl out/deb/build